 Ingredients

 - Unsalted butter.
 Room temperature!
 This is super important for this recipe since we're not chilling the dough.
-When pressing a finger into the dough, it will have some give and should not press right through the butter.
+When pressing a finger into the butter, it will have some give and should not press right through the butter.

 See recipe card for full ingredients list and quantities.